Facebook Pixel Medical Coding and Billing Certificate | Horry-Georgetown Technical College

 AHS 102 Medical Terminology 3

-BIO 110 General Anatomy & Physiology 3
+BIO 110 General Anatomy and Physiology 3

 ENG 155 Communications I* 3